whipson/PoKi-Poems-by-Kids/README.md

 This repository includes two versions of PoKi and R analytic scripts for reproducing the results.

 Details of the data are in this paper:
 PoKi: A Large Dataset of Poems by Children.
-Will E. Hipson, Saif M. Mohammad. arXiv preprint arXiv: .
+Will E. Hipson, Saif M. Mohammad. arXiv preprint arXiv:2004.06188 .
 April 2020.

 BibTex:
 @article{hipson2020poki,
   title={PoKi: A Large Dataset of Poems by Children},
   author={Hipson, W. E and Mohammad, S M.},
-  journal={arXiv preprint arXiv:arXiv:2004.06188},
+  journal={arXiv preprint arXiv:2004.06188},
   year={2020}
 }